 A person's subscriptions are only updated in the background if they have recently logged in, so if someone quits the site forever, we won't spend time updating their subscriptions.
 But will they still scale if the site gets too many users?
 Let's crunch the numbers.

-Subscriptions can be updated at around 80 channels per minute using the current approach of not sending any requests in parallel (I could totally try sending requests in parallel if I need to).
-From registered users on old CloudTube, there are has 15k channel subscriptions, which is 10k channels after duplicates are removed.
+Subscriptions can be updated at around 80 channels per minute using the current approach of not sending any requests in parallel (I could totally try sending requests in parallel if I want to).
+Counting registered users on old CloudTube, there are 15k channel subscriptions, which is 10k channels after duplicates are removed.
 But if I only count people who had an active login session within the last month, then there are 2.3k subscribed channels, which is 2k after removing duplicates.
 If I only count people who have an active login session right now, those numbers are 1.9k and 1.7k.

-If this somehow still manages to go to shit and some metric performance becomes unacceptable, you'll be pleased to hear that it'll be pretty easy for people to host CloudTube and Second themselves, which means that more public instances should spring up for people to use.
+If this somehow still manages to go to shit and performance becomes unacceptable, you'll be pleased to hear that it'll be pretty easy for people to host CloudTube and Second themselves, which means that more public instances should spring up for people to use.
 It also means that hosters don't have to deal with all the other personal stuff on my site that was all mixed in with old CloudTube.

 Why did I design old CloudTube that way in the first place, as just another part of my old site, you may ask?
 It's because I didn't expect it to get even slightly popular.
 You'll be pleased to hear that new CloudTube will be its own standalone thing, exactly as it's shown on https://tube.cadence.moe .

 Go to the ticket tracker and put it in there so I don't forget to add it.